Configuring target devices that use personal vDisks

 - XenDesktop full administrator.

-permission to the XenDesktop database (this is a XenDesktop requirement).
+- Full permission to the XenDesktop database (a XenDesktop requirement).

-Provisioning Services automatically reboots devices and personal vDisk runs
+- For merging, Provisioning Services automatically reboots devices and personal vDisk runs inventory when needed.

-Studio does not show the personal vDisk stage.
-You should add that column.
+- By default, Studio does not show the personal vDisk stage.
+Add that column.

 Assign or reassign a vDisk to a target device that uses a personal vDisk